lostlabyrinth/TS2-IntelHD/README.txt

 The Sims 2 uses MSAA to achieve this and it is very performance heavy.
 It fixes the weird texture flickering glitch when it's switched on but it comes at a performance cost.
 This is the unfortunate reality of APUs and MSAA.
 Pick your poison.

+* What is backup.bat for?

+This allows you to seamlessly backup your old/current Graphics Rules.sgr file.
+The backup will be placed in the same directory as where the new file should go.
+Note that this is only configured for The Sims 2 Ultimate Collection.

 Please backup your original Graphics Rules.sgr before installing this.
 =======================================================================